 Playing the waiting game

 These signs will likely be mild at first.
-Dr. Gillis said that patients will usually experience some swelling and irritation of the gums around the emerging wisdom teeth.
+Dr. Gillis said that patients will usually experience some swelling and irritation of the gum tissue around the emerging wisdom teeth.
 But even if they’re not painful, your new wisdom teeth bring problems if left alone.

 Dr. Gillis warned against waiting.
 “Many patients believe that as long as they’re not in pain, they don’t need their wisdom teeth extracted, but being pain free does not mean being disease free.”